Close Menu

 Honorable Mentions

 We haven’t tried a vacuum yet that we absolutely hate.
-These ones below are solid vacuums, and in some cases are much cheaper than our top picks, but we didn’t like them quite as much.
+The ones below are solid vacuums and, in some cases, much cheaper than our top picks, but we didn’t like them quite as much.

-Bosch Unlimited 10 Cordless Stick Vacuum for $699: This vacuum has six cleaning modes and can bend in the middle, but it didn’t always keep the debris inside the vacuum after I was done cleaning.
+Bosch Unlimited 10 Cordless Stick Vacuum for $699: This vacuum has six cleaning modes and can bend in the middle, but it didn’t always contain the debris after I was done cleaning.
 It does have a 10-year warranty on the motor, which is more than other brands offer.

-Black & Decker Powerseries Extreme Max for $209: The Black & Decker Powerseries Extreme Max is a great stick vacuum that’s cheaper than most others.
-It stands up on its own and has three power levels you can easily control on the handle, and it handled well on the different surfaces in my home.
-I liked this vacuum a lot, but it didn’t stand as stable as the Bissell above did, and the handle felt a little plasticky compared to it and other vacuums I tested.
+Black & Decker Powerseries Extreme Max for $169: The Black & Decker Powerseries Extreme Max is a great stick vacuum at a lower price than most others.
+It stands up on its own, has three power levels you can easily control from the handle, and handles well on the different surfaces in my home.
+I liked this vacuum a lot, but it wasn’t as stable as the Bissell above, and the handle felt a little plasticky compared to it and other vacuums I tested.
 It did have a larger-capacity dustbin, though.

 Dirt Devil Power Swerve Pet Cordless Stick Vacuum for $72: We previously recommended this as a budget pick.
-It’s a good vacuum for the money, but there are mixed results on how long the battery will last and the build quality.
+It’s a good vacuum for the money, but there were questions about how long the battery lasts and the build quality.

 Dyson V12 Detect for $550: The V12 Detect is worth considering if you want something even slightly cheaper and lighter than the V15 (though it’s less powerful and has a smaller bin).

-Eureka Innova Cordless Stick Multi-Surface Vacuum for $246: This is a good stick vacuum at a reasonable price.
-It cleaned up a litter mat especially well, and there are specific carpet and hardwood settings.
+Eureka Stylus Elite for $280: This is a good stick vacuum with a self-emptying bin at a reasonable price.
+It cleaned up a litter mat especially well, and there are specific settings for carpet and hardwood.
 However, to suck up larger pieces like Cheerios, I had to lift the vacuum up and place it directly on top of them.

 Ryobi 18V One+ HP Advanced Stick Vacuum Kit for $399: This is our runner-up cordless vacuum pick for the best pet hair vacuums.
 It has powerful suction, cyclonic filtration, a brushless motor, an easily removable roller bar, and lights on the vacuum head to better see pet hair and dander.